 As soon as it becomes available, please upload your Student Aid Report (SAR) in PDF format to your “Document Bank,” located in your scholarship application, accessible via your MyHSF profile.
 For guidance on how to download your Student Aid Report (SAR) from FAFSA, click here.

-After you submit your application for financial aid, you will receive a financial aid award letter/package from the college(s) that you were admitted to and that you listed on your financial aid application, typically in early to mid-April.
-This letter outlines the details of your financial aid package/offer.
-Note, your financial aid package may also be contained within your college/institutional portal.
-A financial aid package is a collection of different types of financial aid from multiple sources (federal, state and from the institution).
+After you submit your application for financial aid, you will receive a financial aid award letter/offer from the college(s) that you were admitted to and that you listed on your financial aid application, typically in early to mid-April.
+This letter outlines the details of your financial at that institution.
+Note, your financial aid letter/offer may also be contained within your college/institutional portal.
+A financial aid package is a collection of different types of financial assistance from multiple sources (federal, state and from the institution).
 It is intended to help you pay for college costs, or the cost of attendance (COA).
-Most financial aid packages do not cover the expected family contribution (EFC).
+For more information about financial aid award letters click here.
+An example of a financial aid award letter can be found by clicking here.

 HSF acknowledges that every student has a unique financial situation.
 As a result, HSF customizes scholarship awards based on a careful assessment of remaining student need after all other financial aid is calculated.